How it works

 date_trunc,approx_distinct), which differs from Formo’s ClickHouse SQL. - Speed.
 Dune queries are async and can take minutes, based on your plan.

 - Cost.
-Query executions on your dashboard consumes your Dune credits.
+Query executions on your dashboard consume your Dune credits.